 Equal Employment Opportunity Complaint Process

-If you are a staff member and believe that you have experienced discrimination in relation to performance, discipline, or any other terms and conditions of your employment, you may contact the Office of Equal Employment Opportunity and Access (EEOA).
-Any other members of the University community, including students, faculty, visitors or job applicants, who feel they have faced discrimination by a staff member should also contact EEOA about their concerns.
-EEO Office investigators work to ensure compliance with GW’s Equal Opportunity, Non-Discrimination, and Anti-Harassment Policy.
-The university encourages all individuals to report a potential violation of the university’s policy to the EEOA Office using the Equal Employment Opportunity Complaint Process set forth below.
+Equal Employment Opportunity & Access (EEOA) is the office responsible for investigating complaints of discrimination against non-faculty employees at GW (including staff, post-docs, and librarians).
+Any members of the University community, including staff, students, faculty, visitors or job applicants, who feel they have faced or witnessed discrimination by a non-faculty employee may file a report by completing the Discrimination and Harassment Report Form and may also contact EEOA about their concerns.
+EEOA investigators work to ensure compliance with GW’s Equal Opportunity, Non-Discrimination, and Anti-Harassment Policy.
+The university encourages all individuals to report a potential violation of the university’s policy using the Discrimination and Harassment Process set forth below.

-The EEOA Office may be contacted by telephone at 202-994-9656 or by email at [email protected].
+The EEOA Office may be contacted by telephone at 202-994-9656 or by email at eeogwu [dot] edu.

 How to Report a Complaint